wieringen/tinyscrollbar/README.md

 How to build your own tinyscrollbar
 ----------------------------

-First, clone a copy of the main imageCreator git repo by running:
+First, clone a copy of the main tinyscrollbar git repo by running:

 ```bash
 git clone git://github.com/wieringen/tinyscrollbar.git